grifball/csm_SPR2019_final_project/README.md

     CMGMAmFM

-Using the 'o' instruction ('o' followed by a number) will shift the base octave up or down.
-An implied 'o4' is at the start of each file.
+Using the '`o`' instruction ('`o`' followed by a number) will shift the base octave up or down.
+An implied '`o4`' is at the start of each file.
 This file is equivalent to `cMgMamfM`:

     o3CMGMAmFM